praful-rajput/Bdt_Webuser/app/readme.txt

-# Bdt_Webuser
 This extension is useful for multi-website portal.

 It help to display only applicable website's  orders for those adimin users.

 Note: Website name and role name should be same.
 So All user under those role can see only it's website orders.